 - Affiliate fraud: Whereby fraudsters create fake accounts to boost their numbers of CPAs (cost per acquisition) and CPLs (cost per lead).

-- Arbitrage: even World Poker Series winner have been caught creating multiple accounts to gain an advantage over other players.
+- Arbitrage: Even World Poker Series winners have been caught creating multiple accounts to gain an advantage over other players.

-- Matched betting: another situation where controlling multiple accounts can help change the odds in your favour.
+- Matched betting: Another situation where controlling multiple accounts can help change the odds in your favor.